monifinebakery/BISMILLAH/WAREHOUSE_FIXES_SUMMARY.md

 ## Migration Notes

 ### For Existing Data
-1. Run the database trigger SQL file
+1. Run the remove triggers SQL file to clean up database triggers
-2. Execute `sync_all_warehouse_wac()` for all users to recalculate WAC
+2. Execute manual `recalculateAllWAC()` for all users via sync service
 3. Review and fix any consistency issues identified
 4. Update frontend components to use new utilities

 ### For New Installations
-1. Include trigger SQL in initial schema setup
+1. Include manual synchronization setup in initial schema
 2. Ensure proper validation is enabled
 3. Configure monitoring and alerting as needed